jovaynetwork/jovay-docs/developer/integration/how-to-use-chainlink-datastream.md

 outline: deep
 ---

-# How to Use Chainlink on Jovay
+# How to Use Chainlink Data Streams on Jovay

-There are two common ways to retrieve off-chain data with Chainlink: **Data Feeds** and **Data Streams**.
+## Overview

+Chainlink provides two primary methods for retrieving off-chain data:

-Data Feeds follow a **push-based** model, where oracles update on-chain data at fixed time intervals or when certain price thresholds are met.
+- **Data Feeds (Push-based)**: Oracles automatically update on-chain data at fixed intervals or when price thresholds are met
-Data Streams follow a **pull-based** model: low-latency market data is served off-chain and verified on-chain to remain trust-minimized.
-This enables dApps to access high-frequency market data on demand.
+- **Data Streams (Pull-based)**: Low-latency market data is served off-chain and verified on-chain, maintaining trust minimization while enabling dApps to access high-frequency data on demand

-Jovay currently supports the Chainlink **Data Streams** oracle model.
-This document describes how to use Data Streams on Jovay in detail.
+Jovay natively supports **Chainlink Data Streams**, providing developers with access to high-frequency, low-latency oracle data for building sophisticated DeFi applications.
+This guide walks you through the complete integration process.

 ## Developer Integration Steps